phikai/freshdesk-rest/README.md

 ## Ways To Improve
-1. Still being work in progress: separation of concern is something that needs a lot of work
+1. Still being work in progress: separation of concern is something that needs a lot of work (being tackled in the feature/beta branch ATM)
-2. Example child classes in the Freshdesk namespace (ie Tickets, for all ticket-related API calls)
-3. Better documentation
+3. Better documentation + WIKI on how to contribute
 4. Out of the box support for filters, statuses and the like (through class-constants)
-5. Unit-tests are a glaring omission ATM
+5. Unit-tests are finally being added... though there's much work to be done on that front
-6. Possibly add some data-models for tickets, customers, users and the like...
+6. Possibly add some data-models for responses (like Model\Ticket classes)

 ## Usage
 Add this repo to your composer.json file to use this repository as a direct dependency.